Clean or Green? Decoding the Language of Skincare

-The premium skincare world is a hard one to break into and beauty brands need to differentiate themselves to stand out in the crowd, especially when it comes to green skincare products.
+The premium skincare world is a hard one to break into and beauty brands need to differentiate themselves to stand out in the crowd, especially when it comes to green beauty products.
 We approached several marketing professionals and initially kept getting met with questions:

 What are you trying to be?
 What is your voice?
 People who compost don't buy luxury; they shop local/homemade.
 Premium buyers won't change products over a jar.
 The anti-plastic approach will kill your margins...

 Respectfully disagree.
 Businesses can have different priorities and consumer sentiment is shifting.
 Of course we want to eventually profit, but sustainable skincare containers and packaging don't become more affordable until there is consumer pressure to use them.
 We have to start somewhere.
 Consumers are looking for new options and they're tired of having to decode language and marketing gimmicks when looking for a new skincare product to try.
 There are no all-or-nothing rules and when it comes to brand philosophy, everything is on a spectrum.

 When I started on this green beauty journey, all I had were great ideas, amazing botanical extract oil blends, and a desire to push the plastic-waste elimination agenda into mainstream, premium skincare.
 As a consumer, I love luxurious and high-end products.
 I'm prone to impulse shopping and trying all the things.
 My skin is reasonably hardy, but totally intolerant of retinol, and progressively more and more stressed as this pandemic wears on.

 So, I dove into the web for some answers.
 My trip down the information highway was confusing at best, but I learned a lot: